 This introduction focuses on a gap analysis of key indicators related to air emissions and greenhouse gas (GHG) emissions by activity, highlighting the importance of these metrics in the context of the European Union (EU27-2020).
 The analysis is based on relevant sources provided by Eurostat, with a detailed breakdown of macroeconomic variables across time in EU27-2020 aggregate.

-The purpose of this gap analysis is to identify gaps and trends in these key indicators across the macro sectors, highlighting areas where improvements can be made to reduce environmental impact and promote sustainable economic growth.
+The purpose of this analysis is to identify gaps and trends in these key indicators across the macro sectors, highlighting areas where improvements can be made to reduce environmental impact and promote sustainable economic growth.

 The analysis considers the following key indicators aligned with the Eurostat Statistics for the EGD:

-Air Emissions by Activity (Production Side): This indicator measures the total GHG emissions by activity, providing insights into the environmental impact of different sectors.
+Air emissions by activity (production side): This indicator measures the total GHG emissions by activity, providing insights into the environmental impact of different sectors.

-GHG per Unit of GVA by Activity: This indicator calculates the GHG emissions per unit of GVA, allowing for the comparison of environmental performance across sectors.
+GHG per Unit of Gross Value Added (GVA) by Activity: This indicator calculates the GHG emissions per unit of GVA, allowing for the comparison of environmental performance across sectors.

-GHG per Employed Person by Activity: This indicator measures the GHG emissions intensity of employment, providing insights into the environmental impact of employment across sectors.
+GHG per employed person by activity: This indicator measures the GHG emissions intensity of employment, providing insights into the environmental impact of employment across sectors.

 Sectoral contributions

-The analysis is based on the macroeconomic sectors of the European Union (EU27-2020), which include:
+The analysis is based on the macroeconomic sectors of the European Union (EU27-2020):

-Food System (Agri+Food): This sector includes agricultural activities, food processing, and related services.
+Food system (Agri+Food), including agricultural activities, food processing, and related services.

-Industry (excl.
-Food): This sector encompasses all manufacturing activities excluding food processing.
+Industry , encompassesing all manufacturing activities excluding food processing.

-Energy and Mining: This sector includes the extraction and production of energy resources and minerals.
+Energy and mining, including the extraction and production of energy resources and minerals.

-Trade: This sector includes Wholesale and Retail trade activities.
+Trade, including wholesale and retail trade activities.

-Transport and Storage: This sector includes transportation services and storage facilities.
+Transport and storage, including transportation services and storage facilities.

-Building (construction): This sector includes construction activities.
+Building,including construction activities.

-Rest of the Economy (REST): This sector includes all other economic activities not classified under the above categories.
+Rest of the economy (REST), that includes all other economic activities not classified under the above categories.

 Data Sources